Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Many things can trigger symptoms in people with respiratory conditions like asthma or COPD.
 They may be allergens such as mold, pollens, or dust.
 Or they may be irritants such as smoke or strong odors.
 You may find there are things that trigger symptoms that aren’t allergens or irritants.
-These include weather changes, illness, and exercise.
+These include weather changes, illness, stress, and exercise.
 The tips below can help to ease your symptoms.

 Certain weather conditions can trigger symptoms.
 Or they can make other triggers worse.

 Keep track of weather conditions that affect you.
-Very high, or low temperatures, or a lot of wind can make symptoms worse.
+Very high or low temperatures, or high humidity, can make symptoms worse.
 For some people major changes in weather can be a trigger.

 Limit outdoor activity during the type of weather that affects you.

 Wear a scarf over your mouth and nose in cold weather.

 Wash your hands often with soap and warm water.
 Or use an alcohol-based hand cleaner.

 Food additives can trigger asthma flare-ups in some people.

 Check food labels for sulfites, metabisulfites, and sulfur dioxide.
 These are often found in foods such as wine, beer, and dried fruits.